sebranly/advent-of-code/README.md

 ## Setup

-- Clone the repository on your computer by running `git@github.com:sebranly/advent-of-code.git` in a terminal
+- Clone the repository on your computer by running `git clone git@github.com:sebranly/advent-of-code.git` in a terminal
 - You need to have `node` installed, my current version is `v8.9.0` (obtained after running `node --version`)
 - Within the root repository in a terminal, run `npm install` (so that it creates the `node_modules` folder based on `package.json`)